Simon-He95/fast-create-variable/README.md

 ### Charge Plan

 Currently, this plugin has a [paid plan](#-charge-plan).
-If you haven’t tried it yet, you can find me on [Discord](https://discord.com/invite/ZnjxzMKWNW) or WeChat: `simon_he95` and get a one-month free trial.
+If you haven’t tried it yet, you can find me on [Discord](https://discord.com/invite/ZnjxzMKWNW) or wechat: `simon_he95` and get a one-month free trial.

 ![auth](./assets/auth.png)